Mert-Keskin/Adding_My_Own_System_call/README.md

 11. Installing the kernel in /boot and grub menus "make install"

 12. Test your system call.
 I write a test.c for that.

+13. Check your kernel log that if it succesffully worked "dmesg   ###"